-That’s why keeping everything clean, lubricated and running smoothly will make your treadmill motor happy and last longer.
+That’s why keeping everything clean, lubricated, and running smoothly will make your treadmill motor happy and last longer.

 Treadmill maintenance: Electronics

 The mechanical maintenance items are the most obvious.
 Treadmills also have quite a bit of electronics though.
 Maintenance is what you can do to keep you treadmill working as new.
-With mechanical maintenance it’s easy to see the relationship between maintenance and machine lifespan.
-Add some lube, hear less squeaking.
+With mechanical maintenance, it’s easy to see the relationship between maintenance and machine lifespan.
+Add some lube, and hear less squeaking.
 Easy.

 Electronics don’t quite work in that way.
 Cleaning electronics with some water and lubricating them isn’t going to do much good.
 However, there are a lot of advanced electronics in modern treadmills.
 So what can you do?

-With electronics you can’t do much more than prevention.
+With electronics, you can’t do much more than prevention.
 Here’s what you can do;